boscoh/supplescroll/readme.md

 ## Theme it Yourself

-If you are familiar with HTML/CSS/javascript, you might want to theme your templates for `supplescroll`.
-To do this, you'll have to understand some of the internals of `supplescroll` so that all the HTML elements can happily work together.
-Naturally, you will follow how the themes are written, but below, we'll discuss how `supplescroll` w.r.t. the lucid theme.
+If you are familiar with the holy triumvirate of HTML/CSS/javascript, you might want to theme your own templates.
+To do this, you'll have to understand the internals of supplescroll so that all the HTML elements can happily work together.

+Note: the supplescroll modules are actually written in coffeescript, then compiled to javascript.

+Below, we'll discuss how supplescroll works with respect to the `lucid.haml` theme.

 ### Page Loader

-Your page needs to initialize `supplescroll` with javascript.
+Your page needs to initialize supplescroll with javascript.
 In the package, `page.js` provides the entry point.
 Since `jquery` is included we can use jquery to register our `init` function.

     $(window).ready(init)